Stupidoodle/f-ck-service/README.md

 - Effortless Setup: You don't need to be a coding expert to use f-ck-service.
 The setup process is straightforward, and you'll be up and running in minutes.
 - No Sitemaps Required: Don't worry about any technical hassles.
 Our code will crawl your website without needing any sitemaps or other fancy stuff.
 - Lightweight and Efficient: You don't need super-mega-hyper processing power to run f-ck-service.
 It's designed to be efficient and user-friendly.

+# Usage
+- [ ] Write Script that automates the installation into a website (Chat window, connection with back end, etc..)
+- [ ] Write How to use
+- [X] Write Why you should use this
+- [ ] Use LLAMA to make it independet from OpenAI
+- [ ] Write API for LLAMA
+- [ ] Setup server with LLAMA
+- [ ] Export crawl data into a database to not overload website

 # License